-15.3.
+16.3.
 PERFORMANCE EVALUATION

 - a.
 A permanent employee shall be given a performance evaluation on an annual basis, or special performance evaluations as necessary.
 An employee shall be given an opportunity to read and sign performance evaluations prior to the placement of such material in the employee's personnel file.
-The employee shall receive a copy of the performance evaluation. - b.
+The employee shall receive a copy of the performance evaluation.

+- b.
 The purpose of performance evaluations is employee development.
 Performance evaluation reports are not to be used for disciplinary actions.

-15.4.
+16.4.
 LETTERS OF REPRIMAND

 - a.
 Each employee shall be given an opportunity to read and sign formal letters of reprimand prior to the placement of such material in their personnel file.
 The employee shall receive a copy of the letter of reprimand.
 A "letter of reprimand" is a written censure of an employee.
 Letters of reprimand shall be given only for just cause. - b.
-An employee may grieve whether a formal letter of reprimand was given for just cause.
-The appeal will follow the process identified in Article V through Step 2 of the grievance procedure of the Agreement.
-Letters of reprimand are not arbitrable and the grievant shall not have the right to refer the matter to binding arbitration.
+An employee may grieve whether a formal letter of reprimand was given for just cause directly to Step 2 of the grievance procedure of the Agreement.
+Letters of reprimand are not arbitrable and the grievant shall not have the right to refer the matter to binding arbitration. - c.

-- c.
 After two (2) years from the receipt of a letter of reprimand by an employee, the employee may request removal of the letter of reprimand from the employee's divisional personnel folder.
 The request shall not be unreasonably denied.

-15.5.
+16.5.
 AUTOMATIC RESIGNATION

 - a.
-If an employee fails to report to their worksite, and/or has given no notification to their appointing authority or direct supervisor, the employee shall be considered absent without leave.
+If an employee fails to report to their worksite, and has given no notification to their appointing authority or direct supervisor, the employee shall be considered absent without leave.
 If an employee is absent without leave for five (5) consecutive workdays, such employee shall be considered to have voluntarily resigned from County service.
 A notice of automatic resignation shall be sent by certified mail to the employee's last known address.
 The last known address shall be deemed to be that address which is entered in the County's payroll system. - b.
 A permanent employee may, within twenty-one (21) calendar days of the effective date of such separation, file a written request with the appointing authority for reinstatement.
 Reinstatement may be granted only: - (1) If the employee makes satisfactory explanation to the appointing authority as to the cause of the employee's absence or failure to obtain leave therefore; and - (2) The appointing authority determines that the employee is ready, able, and willing to resume the discharge of the duties of their position; or - (3) If the appointing authority consents to a leave of absence to commence upon reinstatement. - c.
 This section does not preclude the employee from requesting reinstatement under the provisions of the Personnel Ordinance or any relevant sections of this Agreement.

-15.6.
+16.6.
 LIST OF EMPLOYEES

 The County shall furnish quarterly to the Union a list by name, class and department of employees covered by this Agreement.
-The first such list shall be furnished no later than October 1, 1980.